samadarshad/FSND/projects/capstone/vaccines_monitor/Readme.md

 # API Documentation & Testing
 https://documenter.getpostman.com/view/13819578/TVsxCSUo
 If you want to run the tests, click "Run in Postman" in the top right corner.
+The collection contains all the needed login credentials for Auth0, so it will automatically obtain a new JWT token.
+In production, these login credentials shall be kept secret.
 Note you will need to change the collection-variable `baseUrl` to be localhost:8080 if testing locally.